Last Updated 10/14/2021

-Status: While the NAIC is actively involved in the development of and attentive to international standards, in some cases, they may be ineffective or inconsistent with current U.S. policy or the U.S. state-based system of insurance regulation.
-International standards are non-binding, but their potential implementation could impact the competitiveness of the U.S. insurance sector.
-The risks inherent in insurance products, even for the same business line, can be very different jurisdiction to jurisdiction.
+Status: The NAIC is actively involved in the development of international standards.
+In some cases, however, the standards may be ineffective or inconsistent with current U.S. policy or the U.S. state-based system of insurance regulation.
+International standards are non-binding, but their potential implementation could affect the competitiveness of the U.S. insurance sector.
+The risks inherent in insurance products, even for the same business line, can be very different from jurisdiction to jurisdiction.
 A single risk charge for that business line may well lead to incorrect assessments of the relative capital strength of IAIGs.
-As such, it is important that any international standard implemented appropriately reflect the risk characteristics of the underlying business and not undermine legal entity capital requirements in the U.S. Thus, the development of the AM which is intended to provide comparable outcomes to the ICS.
+That is why it is important that any international standard implemented appropriately reflect the risk characteristics of the underlying business and not undermine legal entity capital requirements in the U.S. Thus, the AM was developed to provide comparable outcomes to the ICS.

 Committees Active on This Topic